learn-co-students/ttt-with-ai-project-v-000/README.md

 Think about the levels of intelligence you can build into this method.
 Start with the simplest level of intelligence, and get more and more complicated.
 Each step of the way you should have a working computer player though.

 Remember, Tic Tac Toe when played perfectly is unwinnable.
 You should strive to build computer logic that when the computer plays, the game is unwinnable.
-There's even an algorithm called Min/Max that ensures this logic.
+You can hardcode your logic, things like "On turn 1 always try to go in the middle if you can" and if not "try to go in a corner" or any logic tree you can think of - there is an algorithm called Min/Max, but it's going to be hard to implement given our current implementation of a Game, so we recommend building something that's a more colloquial or condition-based algorithm.

 #### `bin/tictactoe`